Is Big Brother Watching? You Can Probably Count on It

 Biometrics and facial recognition

-• Just to give you a taste of the current deployment of this technology, cops from 40 different police departments are hitting the streets armed with a gadget called the Mobile Offender Recognition and Information System (MORIS).
+• As an example of the current deployment of this technology, cops from 40 different police departments are hitting the streets armed with a gadget called the Mobile Offender Recognition and Information System (MORIS).
 Basically an iPhone accessory, MORIS can take an iris (eye) scan from 6 inches away, evaluate a person's face from 5 feet away, or even lift electronic fingerprints.
 (Incidentally, is everyone really comfortable with the assurances that there's definitely no possible health threat to our eyes from iris scans?)

-• If the public sector doesn't getcha, maybe the private sector will.
-More and more public establishments and corporate enterprises are deploying facial recognition technology to identify everybody from random individuals to customers, initially for marketing-related purposes (e.g., "targeted ads"), but with the potential for ultimately tracking where you go, what you visit, and what you're up to in general.
-These include some bars in Chicago, casinos in Las Vegas, and big retailers like Kraft and Adidas.
+• If the public sector doesn't "getcha", maybe the private sector will.
+More and more public establishments and corporate enterprises – such as certain bars in major cities, casinos in Las Vegas, and big retailers like Kraft and Adidas – are deploying facial recognition technology to identify everybody from random individuals to customers, initially for marketing-related purposes (e.g., "targeted ads"), but with the potential for ultimately tracking where you go, what you visit, and what you're up to in general.
+(This capability of pervasive facial recognition has played a role in sci-fi dramas, such as the 2002 film Minority Report.)

-Whew.
-OK, maybe you're not bothered by this, and are satisfied that "it's all for our own protection."
+Perhaps you're not bothered by this, and – like most of the general public – are satisfied that "it's all for our own protection."
 But if privacy (and the right to remain anonymous) are rights you value, then you might find some of these developments disturbing, to say the least.